Caellwyn/hypothesis_testing_seattle-chicago-ds/README.md

 z_critical
 ```

-# Step 5: Calculating the observed value and our p-value
+# Step 5: Calculating the observed test value and our p-value

 The basic idea of a p-value is the probability the you would obtain this value in your sample, or larger, if the null hypothesis is true of the population.
-So in our case z-score greater than ~1.645.

 <img src="./img/one_tailed.png" width=800  class="center">